V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 # Low Rider CNC v4

-The LowRider CNC v4 is the V1 Engineering version of a CNC router that can handle up to full sheet material.
-If the MPCNC is not big enough for you, this picks up where that left off. `If you're unsure of which machine to build and don't mind a slightly higher price point, this is the one to make.`
+The LowRider CNC v4 is the V1 Engineering version of a CNC router that can handle up to full sheet material, or down to a small bench top material removal monster!

 ![!LR4 Fancy Picture](../img/lr4/lr4_neon.jpg)